BethW83/Animal-Adoption-Capstone/README.md

 - Data sourced from Kaggle: https://www.kaggle.com/datasets/rabieelkharoua/predict-pet-adoption-status-dataset/data
 - The data is shared under the Creative Commons Licence: CC BY 4.0 International
 - https://doi.org/10.34740/kaggle/ds/5242440
-- For the intial retrieval of data and EDA I reused code from my previous two projects on github.
+- For the initial retrieval of data and EDA I reused code from my previous two projects on github.
 - In notebook 03_hypothesis_1.ipynb the definitions of alpha and p-value were taken from the Code Institute's Learning Management System, from the Foundational Data Analysis Techniques section.
 - In the machine learning model, notebook 05_mlearning.ipynb the Code Institute's teaching was used heavily, along with generative AI, to help extract the most important features learnt from the Classification model.
 - Photo at the bottom of the readme file <a href="https://www.vecteezy.com/free-vector/rabbit">Rabbit Vectors by Vecteezy</a>